solus-project/linux-driver-management/man/mkmodalias.1.md

 These are used by the LDM library to provide automatic matching of hardware devices to kernel modules.

-Upon success, the modalias file is emitted to the stdout.
+Upon success, the modalias file is emitted to the stdout, unless the `-o` option is provided to write to a specific file.

+## OPTIONS

+The following options are applicable to `mkmodalias(1)`.

+ * `-o`, `--output`

+   Redirect the output to a named file, generating a modalias in that path instead of on the default stdout.

+ * `-v`, `--version`

+   Print the mkmodalias version and exit.

+ * `-h`, `--help`

+   Print the help message, displaying all supported options, and exit.

 ## EXIT STATUS